Total newbie builds Mini-ITX Linux PC (Error after Error)

 The OS successfully installed

-Now I managed to install the OS.
+Now I'm finished installing the OS.
 My choice is NixOS, a purely functional Linux distribution.
 For more details, see the article below.

 (🚧Coming soon...)